ethereum/aleth/doc/gitbook/README.md

-TurboEthereum Guide
+cpp-ethereum guide
 =======

-This book is intended as a practical user guide for the "Turbo" Ethereum software distribution, originally named after the language in which it is written, C++.
+This book is intended as a practical user guide for the cpp-ethereum software distribution.

-TurboEthereum is a large distribution of software including a number of diverse tools.
-This book begins with the installation instructions, before proceeding to introductions, walk-throughs and references for the various tools that make up TurboEthereum.
+cpp-ethereum is a distribution of software including a number of diverse tools.
+This book begins with the installation instructions, before proceeding to introductions, walk-throughs and references for the various tools that make up cpp-ethereum.

-The full software suite of TurboEthereum includes:
+The full software suite of cpp-ethereum includes:

 - **eth** (`eth`) The mainline CLI Ethereum client.
 Run it in the background and it will connect to the Ethereum network; you can mine, make transactions and inspect the blockchain.
 - `ethkey` A key/wallet management tool for Ethereum keys.
 This lets you add, remove and change your keys as well as *cold wallet device*-friendly transaction inspection and signing.